 That day is my favorite field trip, all my classmate felt wonderful and want to have it again, and so do I. I really love height, because when I stand at a high place, I would fill the wind and I could overlook at all the things down there, like city, forest, and ocean.
 I could spend all day on the mountain.
 So that’s why I feel that field trip was my craziest day in my life.

+Word Count: 674

 [Essay 1: My Crazy Day: Draft 2]

+The Craziest Day of My Life

-Last June when I stilled having daily class in Rising Eagle, our school conducted a one night field trip on a mountain in Tianjin.
-That place was in a forest on top of the mountain, so there had fresh air and full of natural phenomenon, but also that place was very hot.
-Because I used to live in Taiwan I could accept that kind of weather.
+Last June when I was still having daily classes at Rising Eagle, our school conducted an overnight field trip on a mountain in Tianjin.
+That place was in a forest on top of a mountain, so there was fresh air and lots of nature, but that place was also very hot.
+Because I used to live in Taiwan, I could accept that kind of weather.

-We gathered at the school gate at 9 a.m. that morning.
-When everybody was present, teacher instructed us to the bus that we should rode.
-We took more than three hours in that bus to Tianjin.
-Upon arrived, we climbed another slope with our luggage.
+We gathered at the school gate at 9 o’clock in the morning.
+When everybody was present, teacher instructed us to the bus that we would ride.
+It took us more than three hours on that bus to Tianjin.
+Upon arrival, we climbed a hill with our luggage.
 Everybody began to sweat because of the weather.
 The top of the mountain was full of plants and fresh air.
-Suddenly we found out that there were a lot of exciting and fun facilities there, like bungee jumping and high rope walking.
-Fortunately, I did not afraid of high at all because everything there is high!
+Suddenly we discovered that there were a lot of exciting and fun facilities there, like bungee jumping and high rope walking.
+Fortunately, I was not afraid of highs at all because everything there was so high!

-And I loved it, I liked the view above.
-When I stepped on the top of the facility, I can totally felt the wind blowing, and fresh air surround me.
-The bees were buzzing around me, the clouds were so white that I had never was that kind of clouds.
-For a moment I believed that if I could, I'd have to do it again.
-Then when the sun was setting, my class teacher organized our volleyball match.
-Because both side of the team suck, So we never beat each other that day, but we still get a lot of fun in that match.
+And I loved it, I really liked the view from above.
+When I stood on the top of the camp grounds, I could feel the wind blowing and the fresh air surround me.
+The bees buzzed around me and the clouds were whiter than I had ever seen before.
+For a moment I believed that if I could, I'd have to come here again.
+Then when the sun was setting, my class teacher organized a volleyball match.
+Because both teams stunk, neither team won that day, but we still had a lot of fun in the match.